Notlzin/Pylon/INSTRUCTIONS.md

 pip install -r requirements.txt
 ```

-if you dont have that, dont worry, pylon2d has barely any dependencies (pygame-only)
+if you dont have that, dont worry, pylon2d has barely any dependencies (pygame-only, well there is threading and pickle but uhhh who cares)

 ## step 4: running it